sirselim/summary_simulator/README.md

 ## Installation

-1. Clone the repository:
+- Clone the repository:

 ```bash
 git clone https://github.com/your_username/summary_simulator.git
 ```

-Navigate to the project directory:
+- Navigate to the project directory:

 ```bash
 cd summary_simulator
 ```

-Build the project:
+- Build the project:

 ```bash
 cargo build --release
 ```

+You will find the binary at `./target/release/summary_simulator`.

 ## Usage